Highlights

 WebUI served as a great starting point, but it struggled with bulk processing, natural blending with the background, and precision which prompted us to seek a more powerful solution.

-Breaking Barriers: Scaling Up with Stable Diffusion Forge
+Breaking barriers: Scaling up with Stable Diffusion Forge

 Stable Diffusion WebUI had some limitations, such as slower performance and limited customization options, so we decided to try using Stable Diffusion Forge.
 It offered better performance, more community support, and a wider range of extensions.
 Forge provided a smoother experience, especially for complex, high-detail workflows.